py1sl/paramak/docs/install.rst

 Developer Installation
 ----------------------

-If you want to contribute to the paramak or then you might want to install the package in a more dynamic manner so that your changes to the code are readily available.
+If you want to contribute to Paramak or then you might want to install the package in a more dynamic manner so that your changes to the code are readily available.

-Download and install MiniConda, create a new python environment and activate the environment as covered in the installation procedure above.
+Create a new Venv, Conda or Mamba virtual environment and activate the environment as covered in the installation procedure above

 Then clone the repository